-No violation for small mistakes in wording or form (using "authorized by" instead of "paid for by," failing to list the candidate's first name if required, failing to use a box, etc.) unless willful.
+No violation will be recommended for small mistakes in wording or form (using "authorized by" instead of "paid for by," failure to list the candidate's first name if required, failure to use a box, etc.) unless there are indicia of willfulness.

 Staff may recommend 50% of the standard penalty, or VNP, if the source of the communication is clearly identified in a form other than a paid for by notice.
-50% of the standard penalty should be applied if there are other candidates listed or pictured on the communication; VNP if the candidate who paid is the only one whose name/likeness appears.
+50% of the standard penalty should be applied if there are other candidates listed or pictured on the communication.
+VNP if the candidate who paid is the only one whose name/likeness appears.